Dimension reduction for semidefinite programs via Jordan algebras: Abstract

 \section{Abstract}

 We propose a new method for simplifying semidefinite programs (SDP) inspired by symmetry reduction.
-Specifically, we show if an orthogonal projection satisfies certain invariance conditions, restricting to its range yields an equivalent primal-dual pair over a lower-dimensional symmetric cone---namely, the cone-of-squares of a Jordan subalgebra of symmetric matrices.
-We then give a simple algorithm for minimizing the rank of this projection and hence the dimension of this cone.
-Through the theory of Jordan algebras, the proposed method easily extends to linear programming, second-order cone programming, and, more generally, symmetric cone optimization.
+Specifically, we show if an orthogonal projection map satisfies certain invariance conditions, restricting to its range yields an equivalent primal-dual pair over a lower-dimensional symmetric cone---namely, the cone-of-squares of a Jordan subalgebra of symmetric matrices.
+We present a simple algorithm for minimizing the rank of this projection and hence the dimension of this subalgebra.
+We also show that minimizing rank optimizes the direct-sum decomposition of the algebra into simple ideals, yielding an optimal ``block-diagonalization'' of the SDP.\@ Finally, we give combinatorial versions of our algorithm that execute at reduced computational cost and illustrate effectiveness of an implementation on examples.
+Through the theory of Jordan algebras, the proposed method easily extends to linear and second-order-cone programming and, more generally, symmetric cone optimization.